 Experience the Difference.

-Frederick J. GreenbaumFrederick J. Greenbaum represents employers and insurance carriers, providing defense of workers’ compensation claims and related employment and tort claims.
-He helps employers identify and implement ways to reduce the number and size of workers’ compensation claims.
-He negotiates resignations and employment release agreements on behalf of employers, closing workers’ compensation claims, employment discrimination cases and employment grievances.
+Frederick J. GreenbaumFrederick J. Greenbaum represents employers, TPA’s and insurance carriers in workers’ compensation matters and related employment and tort claims.
+He helps employers identify and implement proper handling of workers’ compensation claims.

 In West-Mills v.
-Dillon Companies, a defining permanent partial disability case, Mr. Greenbaum proved that a claim for occupational disease/accidental injury involving mold exposure did not result in permanent injury and, therefore, did not prevent the claimant’s performance of work in the open labor market.
+Dillon Companies, an important permanent partial disability case, Fred proved that a claim for occupational disease/accidental injury involving mold exposure did not result in permanent injury and, therefore, did not prevent the claimant’s performance of work in the open labor market.
 Workers’ compensation benefits were denied.
 He also tries many Missouri cases, achieving awards placing responsibility for permanent total disability cases on the Missouri Second Injury Fund rather than on the employer.

 Fred serves as our senior partner, is AV- rated by Martindale-Hubbell, listed in “Best Lawyers in America” and Super Lawyers.
 He is associated with Kids Chance of Missouri, a charity providing scholarships for children of workers who were killed or severely injured on the job.
 He has been married to his wife, Tina since 1985, and has four children and two grandchildren.
 He enjoys a variety of music, from the 1960’s Beatles to 1980’s and 1990’s new wave to today’s alternative rock.